aerospike/aerospike-client-python/doc/aerospike.rst

         * **config_provider** (:class:`aerospike.ConfigProvider`)
             (Optional) Dynamic configuration provider.

-            An alternate way to set the path is to set environment variable ``AEROSPIKE_CLIENT_CONFIG_URL`` before running the application.
+            An alternate way to enable dynamic config is to set environment variable ``AEROSPIKE_CLIENT_CONFIG_URL`` to the path of the config file before running the application.
         * **lua** (:class:`dict`)
             (Optional) Contains the paths to two types of Lua modules